sequelize/sequelize-sscce/README.md

 Just add more commits on top of it, in your fork, and your PR will be updated automatically, and the SSCCE will be executed again.

-## I don't feel confortable doing this
+## I don't want to open a pull request for this

 Why not?
 This repository was created exactly for this purpose.
 Please feel free to use it.

-However, if you prefer, you can also enable Travis CI and AppVeyor in your own fork, so you can have them execute your code without having to open the PR.
+However, if you prefer, you can also have your SSCCE executed in your own fork, via GitHub actions.

 ## Creating a dialect-specific SSCCE